Trietptm-on-Coding-Algorithms/secret.re/frick.md

 * Capstone engine integrated
 * Android can attach to dt_init, leaking module base from linker before initializations
 * It's a debugger!
 All threads and pthreads will sleep until next
-* You can dynamically load blobs into target process using commands inject (syscall 385)
+* You can dynamically load blobs into target process using command inject (syscall 385)
 # Install and Run
 ```
 git clone https://github.com/iGio90/frick